moritzploss/tribology/README.md

 The package is provided under an MIT license.
 See the [`LICENSE.txt`](LICENSE.txt) file for more information.

-# known issues
-Some older versions of the package (0.4 <= version < 0.5) may raise the following error when imported:

-    ModuleNotFoundError: No module named 'cv2'

-This is caused by a missing `install_requires` argument in [`setup.py`](./setup.py).
-To fix this, either update to a later version of the package, or install the missing `cv2` package manually:

-    pip install opencv-python

 # use in scientific publications

 You can refer to the tribology package in **scientific publications** by